Football in Australia: Broadcast audience

+The Matildas vs England semi-final in the 2023 FIFA Women's World Cup set the record television audience for a sports program in Australia, 11.15 million.
+AFLW's free to air television audience fell from an average of 180,000 per game to 53,000 in 2022, with total viewership falling by 70%.

 Attendance

+Note: NRLW does not currently publish standalone attendance figures as the majority of matches are still NRL double-headers, with the first standalone fixtures held in 2023 including a small percentage of matches.
+In 2023, NRLW standalone matches attracted an average of 2,252 per match, just short of the AFLW's 2,853.
+AFLW attendance in 2023 despite growing since the COVID-19 pandemic was down 60% on its first season.

+In April 2024, the 2023–24 A-League Women season set the record for the most attended season of any women's sport in Australian history, with the season recording a total attendance of 284,551 on 15 April 2024, and finishing with a final total attendance of 312,199.

 Attendance records

 Note that many women's matches are played as curtain-raisers or multi-headers (most women's AFL matches prior to 2017 AFLW season; all NRL Women's premiership and State of Origin matches prior to 2022 and Rugby's Wallaroos vs New Zealand match) - only stand alone attendances are counted.
 Note that prior to 2021 there was free entry to AFLW matches.

 Participation

 Establishment and participation by state/territory

 The following gives a summary of each football code by state/territory, along with foundation dates and summaries.
 (Some Australian colonies, early in their history, for example South Australia and Tasmania), had football competitions and clubs as early as the 1840s but played what are now defunct codes and later adopted one of the existing codes.)
 This also includes the earliest dates for areas where a code was dormant for long periods of time (such as Australian rules in New South Wales and Queensland and rugby in Tasmania).
 Highlighted dates for the earliest code established in that territory (not an indication of current popularity).
 Although Rugby league began in 1908, as a breakaway from rugby union, with most of its following initially coming from that code.